ajneil/genflow-water/README.md

 # Genflow tech test

-Thanks for inviting me to take this test.
-It took some time, but was entertaining.
+Thanks for the invitation to take this test.
 I'm looking forward to your feedback.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).